Azure-Samples/ms-identity-msal-java-samples/2-client-side/Device-Code-Flow/README.md

 or download and extract the repository .zip file.

-### Step 2:  Register the sample application with your Azure Active Directory tenant
+### Step 2:  Register the sample application with your Microsoft Entra tenant

 To register the project, you can:

-- either follow the steps [Step 2: Register the sample with your Azure Active Directory tenant](#step-2-register-the-sample-application-with-your-azure-active-directory-tenant) and [Step 3:  Configure the sample to use your Azure AD tenant](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications)
+- either follow the steps [Step 2: Register the sample with your Microsoft Entra tenant](#step-2-register-the-sample-application-with-your-microsoft-entra-tenant) and [Step 3:  Configure the sample to use your Microsoft Entra tenant](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications)
 - or use PowerShell scripts that:
-  - **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies)
+  - **automatically** create for you the Microsoft Entra applications and related objects (passwords, permissions, dependencies)
   - modify the project's configuration files.

 If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)